wizzeh/libp2p-transport-veilid/README.md

 # Libp2p-Transport-Veilid

+This is ALPHA software.
+Use at own risk!

 Enables libp2p-rust apps to communicate node-to-node over Veilid (view Veilid's [launch slides](https://veilid.com/Launch-Slides-Veilid.pdf) from Defcon 2023).

 This transport currently supports ONLY direct routes and not Veilid's private / safety routes.